 The law provides you with the right to know what information we collect about you and how we use it, to access and delete that information within certain limitations, to tell us not to sell personal information about you and to not be discriminated against for invoking these rights.

 You have the right to request access to specific pieces and categories of personal information we collected about you in the past 12 months.
 You can do this via the Trademore privacy dashboard or the email address provided below.

 You have the right to request that we delete personal information we have about you unless we need it for specific reasons described by the CCPA.
 We will retain certain information required for security, legal, or other business or commercial purposes only for as long as reasonably necessary for business, accounting, tax or legal purposes and then securely delete it.

 If you are a California resident, you have the right to opt out before Trademore can sell your personal information.

 Trademore does not sell your personal information, as that term is defined based on our understanding of the CCPA.
 Specifically, we do not sell information that directly identifies you such as your name, telephone number, mailing address or email address.
 We also do not provide customer personal information to third parties for monetary or other valuable consideration.

 We share certain information with affiliate companies and third parties doing work on our behalf for business and commercial purposes and for other reasons, such as legal compliance and credit and collection purposes, with your consent and as further described in other sections of this policy.

-If you exercise any of the rights described here, we do not and will not discriminate against you by denying goods or services, charging different prices or rates for goods or services, or providing you a different level or quality of goods and services.
-You also have the right to receive information about the financial incentives that we offer to you (if any).
+We do not discriminate against you if you exercise any rights described in this section.We will not deny goods or services, charge different prices or rates for goods or services, or provide you a different level or quality of goods and services.
+You also have the right to receive information about any financial incentives we offer to you.

-You will be required to verify your identity before we fulfill your request.
+We require you to verify your identity using the processes described in the dashboard before we fulfill your request.